Get 80% off your plan for your first 3 months*

 Manage your remote team with confidence

 Managing a remote team well comes down to communicating clearly, building culture intentionally, and using the right tools.
-When you get these elements right, the challenges of distance become manageable and the benefits of being flexible shine through.
+When you get these fundamentals right, the challenges of distance become manageable and the benefits of flexibility follow.

-The financial side of managing a remote team can be simple.
-Xero integrates with your project management and time tracking tools to give you real-time visibility into costs, expenses, and profitability.
-Get one month free and see how easy it can be to manage your remote team's finances.
+The financial side of managing a remote team doesn't have to be complicated.
+Xero connects with your project management and time tracking tools to give you real-time visibility into costs, expenses, and profitability.
+Get one month free and see how simple it can be to manage your remote team's finances.

 FAQs on managing remote teams